limenal/sushi-swap-query/README.md

     $ node index.js
 ## getPairsNHoursInfo() function

-    Note that functions for N minutes or N days can also be implemented.
+    Note that functions for N minutes or N days can also be implemented to create custom intervals such as 5m or 7d / 1w.
 After fetching data we need to iterate all time intervals like that:

     for(let beginTimestamp = startTimestamp, endTimestamp = startTimestamp + N * timeInterval; beginTimestamp < endTime; beginTimestamp += N*timeInterval, endTimestamp+= N * timeInterval)
     {